 Complaints and grievances by students and other constituents are addressed through various college policies and procedures and administrative offices.
 The College keeps a record of formal complaints.
-Student grievance procedures are included in the Student Code of Conduct, available from the Director of Student Development or on the web.
-The privacy of the parties involved is protected.
-Administrator contact information is below.
+Student grievance procedures are included in the Student Code of Conduct, available from the Dean of Student Affairs or on the web.
+If students have complaints, they must attempt to resolve them with CCC by utilizing procedures 303-06 and 503-05.
+Contact information for Administrators at CCC is below:

-Provost Academic Affairs & Student Development: Dr. J. Nathaniel Southerland 928-226-4224
+Provost Academic Affairs & Student Development: Dr. Nate Southerland 928-226-4224